What is going on in Sherzad District? Part 2

 Foundation from an unknown building on Gandamak Hill

-The visit concluded with a large lunch and after we had finished and the food was removed our meeting was officially ended with a short prayer.
-I’m not sure what the prayer said but it was short.
-I’m an infidel short is good.
+The visit concluded with a large lunch, and after we had finished and the food was cleared away, our meeting was officially concluded with a short prayer.
+I’m not sure what the prayer said, but it was short.
+I’m an infidel; short is good.

 Man I love Kabuli Pilau - and eating with my hands